Lucas-Mc/citation-tracker/README.md

 Furthermore, as of September 3, 2014 the total file count of the Web of Science was 90 million records, which included over a billion cited references.
 This citation service on average indexes around 65 million items per year, and it is described as the largest accessible citation database.[12]

 # SCOPUS

 ## Resources

 - Search URL: https://www.scopus.com/search/form.uri?display=basic
--

 # IEEE

 https://www.ieee.org/publications_standards/publications/xplore/index.html

 The IEEE Xplore digital library provides access to IEEE journals, transactions, letters, magazines and conference proceedings, IET journals and conference proceedings, IEEE Standards and IEEE educational courses

-# Individual Search Result Numbers

-Using search query: `(mimic-ii OR mimic-iii OR mimicii OR mimiciii OR mimic-2 OR mimic-3 OR mimic2 OR mimic3) AND (physionet OR icu OR “intensive care” OR “critical care”)`on 2 October 2017:
-- Google Scholar (do not include citations, do not include patents, include all languages): "about 2100"
-- Pubmed: 128
-- Pubmed Central: 230
-- Web of Science: 132
-- SCOPUS: 171
-- IEEE: 283